Liberty University School of Law Lawyering Skills Program

-Students must leave law school with the practical knowledge and skills necessary to try a case in court, moving from initial client interview to final verdict and the possible appeal process.
-Over the course of three years, every Liberty Law student works a simulated lawsuit through from interview through trial.
-Along the way, legal skills are taught, including how to:
+Students must leave law school with the practical knowledge and skills necessary to try a case in court, moving from initial client interview to final verdict, and the appellate process.
+Over the course of three years, every Liberty Law student works through all skills necessary to prosecute a lawsuit from interview through trial.
+Students learn how to:

 • Interview clients

 • Take depositions

 Our goal is that every law graduate be proficient in these and other legal skills, with the confidence required to be a successful litigation attorney.